Daniel Diehl: 2022 U.S. Open Championships

 On day two of the 2022 U.S. Open Swimming Championships, December 1, Diehl swam a personal best time of 2:00.50 in the preliminary heats of the 200 meter individual medley and qualified for the final ranking second.
 He won the bronze medal in the evening final, this time finishing in a personal best time of 1:59.89, which was 3.37 seconds behind gold medalist Chase Kalisz.
 The morning of day three, he set a new National Age Group record for the boys 17–18 age group in the 100 meter backstroke preliminaries with a time of 53.11 seconds, which qualified him to the final ranking first and lowered the former record of 53.38 seconds set by Ryan Murphy in 2013 by 0.27 seconds.
 In the evening, he won the gold medal in another personal best and National Age Group record time of 53.07 seconds.
 The final morning, he tied his personal best time in the 200 meter backstroke in the preliminaries with a time of 1:57.62 and qualified for the final ranking first.
 For the evening final, his last race of the Championships, he swam 1.21 seconds faster than in the morning, winning the gold medal with a personal best time of 1:56.41.

 2022 Winter Junior National Championships

 The following week, Diehl placed second in the 200 yard individual medley at the 2022 Winter Junior US National Championships edition East with a personal best time of 1:43.01.
 For day three, he swam personal best times of 46.40 seconds and 46.01 seconds in the preliminary heats and final, respectively, of the 100 yard backstroke and placed fourth.
 On the fourth and final day, he won the 200 yard backstroke in the evening finals session with a personal best time of 1:39.62, which was 2.10 seconds faster than the personal best time of 1:41.72 he swam in the morning to qualify for the final ranking first.

+2023–present

+Diehl achieved four wins in individual events at the 2023 Speedo Sectionals conducted in long course meters in March in Indianapolis, the 200 meter backstroke with a 1:56.59 on March 23, the 100 meter butterfly with a personal best time of 53.03 seconds on March 24, the 100 meter backstroke with a 53.70 on March 25, and the 200 meter individual medley with a 2:00.18 on March 26.

+In December 2023, Diehl signed a letter of intent to swim for the North Carolina State University Wolfpack.
+Diehl was the number two ranked swimmer in the country in his high school graduating class.